Safety alert 11/2018 - Stone benchtop workers at risk of silicosis

 - Fabricating and installing natural and artificial stone bench tops can release high levels of RCS through cutting, grinding and polishing processes, particularly when dry cutting methods are used.

-- Workers can also be exposed to RCS from wet grinding and polishing processes, poor cleaning practices, including dry sweeping of dust, the use of compressed air, using non-H class HEPA filtered vacuum cleaners or by allowing dust to build up within the workplace.
+- Workers can also be exposed to RCS from wet grinding and polishing processes, poor cleaning practices, including dry sweeping of dust, the use of compressed air, using non-H or M class HEPA filtered vacuum cleaners or by allowing dust to build up within the workplace.

 - Workers may not be aware of the hazards and appropriate controls.